 Eucalyptus cultivars worth taking note of

-Here is a selection of eucalyptus cultivars that are found appealing for their decorative properties, their size, hardiness or medicinal properties.
+Here are some types of eucalyptus that are appealing for their beauty, size, hardiness or medicinal properties.

-- Eucalyptus camaldulensis – Also called “River Red gum” or “river gum”, it is used to produce essential oil.
+- E. camaldulensis – Common name is “River Red gum” or “river gum”, it is used to produce essential oil.

-- Eucalyptus citriodora – Goes by the name of “lemon gum” or “lemon eucalyptus”.
+- E. citriodora – Goes by the name of “lemon gum” or “lemon eucalyptus”.
 It spreads a scent of lemon and is mostly used for its anti-inflammatory properties.

-- Eucalyptus deglupta – Also known as the “rainbow eucalyptus” or “Mindanao gum”.
+- E. deglupta – Also known as the “rainbow eucalyptus” or “Mindanao gum”.
 It boasts an amazing very ornamental trunk with swaths of blue, orange and red.
-It is commonly used to produce paper.
+It is a common raw material for paper.

-- Eucalyptus globulus – “Blue gum” is another name for this tree.
-It is widely grown and its extracts are used to reinforce the immune system.
+- E. globulus – “Blue gum” is another name for this tree.
+It grows in many parts and its extracts help reinforce the immune system.

-- Eucalyptus gunnii – This variety is used to create perfume, and it grows well in cooler, more temperate climates.
+- E. gunnii – This variety is an ingredient for many perfumes, and it grows well in cooler, more temperate climates.

-- Eucalyptus radiata – Another name for this tree is “narrow-leaved peppermint”, and it is used to produce essential oil.
+- E. radiata – Another name for this tree is “narrow-leaved peppermint”, and it is used to produce essential oil.
 It mostly grows in Australia.

-- Eucalyptus smithii – Also called “Smith’s eucalyptus” or “gully gum”.
-Its delicate essential oil is what it is grown for since it is an excellent disinfectant.
+- E. smithii – Also called “Smith’s eucalyptus” or “gully gum”.
+Its delicate essential oil is an excellent disinfectant.

-- Eucalyptus niphophila – Also called “white sallee” and “snow gum”.
-This is the hardiest of all Eucalyptus varieties, it can withstand freezing temperatures as low as -4°F (-20° C).
+- E. niphophila – Also called “white sallee” and “snow gum”.
+This is the hardiest of all Eucalyptus varieties.
+It can indeed cope with freezing as low as -4°F (-20° C).

 Smart tip about eucalyptus